garylirocks/quickrefs/php.markdown

 - FastCGI

-  a generic protocal for interfacing interactive programs with a web server, Apache can use FastCGI in the form of `mod_fcgid`
+  a generic protocol for interfacing interactive programs with a web server, Apache can use FastCGI in the form of `mod_fcgid`

   Pros: